From vision to innovation

 Laserline was founded by Dr. Christoph Ullmann and Dipl.-Ing. (graduate engineer) Volker Krause in 1997.
 But how did they actually do it?
 These two technology pioneers were convinced that it would be possible to develop an alternative beam source for industrial laser material processing based on a known laser diode from the 1960s – the diode laser.
 At the beginning, the project was rarely taken seriously, because the single diode seemed much too weak as an element of the industrial laser.
 However, Ullmann and Krause stuck to their vision.
 And within only a few years, they developed an innovative tool that conquered entire industry sectors with respect to fiber laser manufacturers, fiber laser companies and laser equipment manufacturers.
 Thanks to their inexhaustible pioneering work, which has received multiple awards, Laserline’s powerful lasers meanwhile have been firmly established in many production chains.
 Laserline is one of the top laser manufacturers, if you search for laser company names or industrial laser manufacturers.

 What began as a small team at the Koblenz Technology Center has today become the embodiment of industrial laser technology itself.
-Since 2002, Laserline is now located at its own ca. 15,000 m² premises in Mülheim-Kärlich, Germany, with production in state-of-the-art production plants, thinkers in innovative development laboratories, and six international subsidiaries laser manufacturers in usa, Brazil, Japan, China, and South Korea, all the while working with distribution partners in Europe (France, Italy, Great Britain) and in the Asia-Pacific region (India, Taiwan, Australia).
-Today, more than 300 employees work for the laser company.
+Since 2002, Laserline is now located at its own ca. 15,000 m² premises in Mülheim-Kärlich, Germany, with production in state-of-the-art production plants, thinkers in innovative development laboratories, and seven international subsidiaries laser manufacturers in USA, Brazil, India, Japan, China, and South Korea, all the while working with distribution partners in Europe (France, Italy, Great Britain) and in the Asia-Pacific region (Taiwan, Australia).
+Today, more than 340 employees work for the laser company.

 Our recipe for success is a clear philosophy that counts on sustainable organic growth that is implemented at any time in every area.
 It is based on three core principles: